yih365/cse15l-lab-reports/lab-report-5-week-10.md

     `[]` was the output for my markdown parse while `[url]` was the ouput for the other markdown parse.
 Neither of these inputs were correct.
 The expected output is `[my_(url)]`.

     ![image](Lab5Images/image3.png)
-    In my code, instead of looking for an open parenthesis after an ending bracket, I could look for a colon after an ending parenthesis and take text between the colon and the next space.
+    In my code, instead of only looking for an open parenthesis after an ending bracket, I could also look for a colon after an ending bracket and take text between the colon and the next space.
 So then in the example of `194.md`, we have `[Foo*bar\]]:my_(url)`, and this will return a link of `my_(url)`.

 2. Test 2 (22.md)
     [Test 22](https://github.com/ucsd-cse15l-w22/markdown-parse/blob/main/test-files/22.md) resulted in different outputs for the two markdown parse files.